tapframe/addon-star-wars/README.md

 1. Visit the configuration page: [`https://addon-star-wars.onrender.com/configure`](https://addon-star-wars.onrender.com/configure)
 2. Select the catalogs you want to include.
-3. Click the "Generate Installation Link" button.
+3.  **(Optional)** Enter your [RatingPosterDB](https://ratingposterdb.com) key in the input field to show IMDb ratings on posters.
-4. Copy the generated link or click the "Install in Stremio" button.
+4. Click the "Install addon" button.
+5. The installation link will be generated in a popup.
+Click "Install in Stremio" or copy the URL manually.
-5. Open Stremio (if it didn't open automatically), paste the link into the Addon search bar if needed, and press Enter to install.
+6. Open Stremio (if it didn't open automatically), paste the link into the Addon search bar if needed, and press Enter to install.

 ### Manual Installation (All Catalogs)

-To install the addon with all catalogs included:
+To install the addon with all catalogs included (without RPDB ratings):

 1. Open Stremio.
 2. Paste the default manifest URL into the Addon search bar: [`https://addon-star-wars.onrender.com/manifest.json`](https://addon-star-wars.onrender.com/manifest.json)
 3. Press Enter to install.

+*Note: To install with all catalogs *and* RPDB ratings, visit the configuration page, click "Select All", enter your RPDB key, and then install using the generated link.*

 ---